Lcrypto/Simulated-annealing-lifting-QC-LDPC/README.md

 How to compile:

 For Linux: compile source code from 'linux' folder by 'run.sh' compile script.
-To fast check this algorithm you can use CodeOcean capsule https://codeocean.com/capsule/1267563/.

 For Windows: compile by MS VS 2015 project at 'simulatedAnnealingEMD' folder.
 Windows binary file, and shell scripts to run examples of lifting at folder 'simulatedAnnealingEMD/x64/Release'.
 If you not install MS VS 2015 to run binary file simulatedAnnealingEMD.exe, don't forget to download and install redistributed kit from https://www.microsoft.com/en-us/download/details.aspx?id=48145.